bhdicaire/dataLossPrevention/README.md

 ## Datasets

-You’ve been there too — setting up a data loss prevention solution is a damn long project (DLP) especially if you need to support multiple languages.
+You’ve been there too — setting up a data loss prevention solution is a damn long project (DLP) especially if you need to support _multiple languages_.
 I have used several [data generators](techniques.md#tools) to obtain American, Canadian, European specific datasets.
-My themes are cybersecurity, finance, legal, personal, and technology.

 <details>
 <summary>Cybersecurity</summary>